skuroda/PackageResourceViewer/README.md

 # PackageResourceViewer
-Plugin to assist viewing and overriding package resources.
+Plugin to assist viewing and editing package resources in Sublime Text 2 and Sublime Text 3.

 ## Installation
-Note with either method, you may need to restart Sublime Text 3 for the plugin to load.
+Note with either method, you may need to restart Sublime Text for the plugin to load properly.

 ### Package Control
 Installation through [package control](http://wbond.net/sublime_packages/package_control) is recommended.
 It will handle updating your packages as they become available.
 To install, do the following.